-In the twenty-first century, there isn’t one way to be Jewish, because different Jewish people choose to express their individual Jewish identity differently.
-That’s why there isn’t a standardized Jewish identity to which all Jews subscribe.
-But, as Jewish studies professor Adam Kirsch writes in Tablet magazine, “The simple fact that we still ask what Jewishness means is itself a sign that it continues to matter.”
+The bottom line is that there isn’t one way to be Jewish, because different Jewish people choose to express their individual Jewish identity differently.
+There isn’t a standardized Jewish identity to which all Jews subscribe.
+But, as Jewish studies professor Adam Kirsch writes in Tablet magazine, “The simple fact that we still ask what Jewishness means is itself a sign that it continues to matter.”1

-And attitudes toward belief in Jesus are changing in the Jewish community.
-According to a 2013 Pew Research Center study, 34 percent of Jewish Americans say a person can be Jewish if he or she believes Jesus was the Messiah.
-As more and more Jewish people embrace Jesus and then continue to live Jewish lives and raise Jewish families, the claim that one cannot be both Jewish and Christian is further dispelled.
-Although it may seem counterintuitive, many Jews who have come to faith in Jesus say their Jewish identity has been strengthened.
+Attitudes toward belief in Jesus are changing in the Jewish community.
+According to a 2013 Pew Research Center study, 34 percent of Jewish Americans say a person can be Jewish if he or she believes Jesus was the Messiah.2 As more and more Jewish people embrace Jesus and then continue to live Jewish lives and raise Jewish families, the myth that one cannot be both Jewish and Christian is further dispelled.

-If Jewish identity is complicated on its own, then it is even more complex for Jewish people who choose to follow Jesus.
-However, if it is important to you, you will be able to find ways that authentically express your Jewish identity as a believer in Jesus.
-For many Jewish people, who for whatever reason were alienated from the mainstream Jewish community or Jewish practices, faith in Jesus inspired a renewed love for Jewish traditions, rituals, and holidays.
+Jewish identity is complicated for everyone, including Jewish believers in Jesus.
+However, if it is important to you, you will be able to find many ways that authentically express your Jewish identity as a believer in Jesus.
+For many Jewish people, faith in Jesus has inspired a renewed love for Jewish traditions, rituals, and holidays.
 Many say their Jewish identity has only been strengthened!

-If Jesus really is the Messiah, then Jewish identity is compatible with following him.
+That’s because if Jesus really is the Messiah, then Jewish life is compatible with following him.
 Placing your faith in Jesus doesn’t just mean assenting to a specific religious belief; it means allowing him to shape your Jewish identity.

 God made you Jewish on purpose.
-What if faith in Jesus enables you to discover the God of Abraham, Isaac, and Jacob – the One who has the final say on what being Jewish means?
+What if faith in Jesus enables you to more fully discover the God of the Jewish people—the One who has the final say on what being Jewish means?